pitastrudl/wekanwiki/Developer-Documentation.md

 # Translations

 If adding new features, please also support the internationalization features built in.
 Refer to the [[Translations]] wiki page.

+# Export From Trello

+It's possible to import your existing boards from Trello.
+Instructions [[here|migrating-from-trello]]

 # Directory Structure Details